darricheng/couple-finance-analysis-app/README.md

+This is an old iteration of my idea for a personal finance app.
+See the [finance-app repository](https://github.com/darricheng/finance-app) for a more up-to-date of what I'm building for my finance app.

 # Finance Analysis App

 My partner and I use different methods and apps to keep track of our finances that we're each comfortable with, but we also want to view our spending habits together as a couple so that we can make better financial decisions for our future.